This report provides the results of a detailed Level II analysis of scour potential at structure

 and local scour and a summary of the results of these computations follows.

-Contraction scour for all modelled flows ranged from 0.0 to 0.7 ft.
-Abutment scour ranged
+Contraction scour for all modelled flows ranged from 0.1 to 3.1 ft.
+The worst-case

 scour depths and depths to armoring are included in the section titled “Scour Results”.